 - 1. Having regard to the respective mandates of the Parties, the purpose of this MoU is to provide a framework of cooperation and understanding, and to facilitate collaboration between the Parties to further their shared goals and objectives in regard to the conservation of marine and coastal environment in their fields of competence. - 2.
-The objectives of this MoU shall be achieved through: - a.
-Regular dialogue and meetings between UNEP/MAP and the PERSGA; - b.
+The objectives of this MoU shall be achieved through: - c.
+Regular dialogue and meetings between UNEP/MAP-Barcelona Convention and the PERSGA Secretariat; - d.
 Execution of separate legal instruments between the Parties to define and implement any subsequent activities, projects and programmes pursuant to Article 1.2.

-Article 4 Areas of Cooperation
+Areas of Cooperation

-1. The Parties have agreed to the following preliminary and overarching areas of cooperation for this MoU:

-Under the present MOU, UNEP/MAP and PERSGA may cooperate on a bilateral basis for the mutual exchange of experience in any or all of the following fields of study or management:

-- a.
-Biodiversity and marine protected areas - b.
-Maritime pollution and contingency planning - c.
-Integrated coastal zone management - d.
-Marine pollution monitoring and assessment - e.
-Oceanography and seabed mapping - f.
-Climate change - g.
-Legislation and enforcement (related to the marine and coastal environment) - h.
-Control of Land Based Activities - i.
-Capacity Building - j.
+- 1. The Parties have agreed to the following preliminary and overarching areas of cooperation for this MoU: - a.
+Under the present MOU, UNEP/MAP and PERSGA may cooperate on a bilateral basis for the mutual exchange of experience in any or all of the following fields of study or management: - b.
+Biodiversity and marine protected areas - c.
+Maritime pollution and contingency planning - d.
+Integrated coastal zone management - e.
+Marine pollution monitoring and assessment - f.
+Oceanography and seabed mapping - g.
+Climate change - h.
+Legislation and enforcement (related to the marine and coastal environment) - i.
+Control of Land Based Activities - j.
+Capacity Building - k.
 Fisheries and Aquaculture - 2.
 The above list is not exhaustive and should not be taken to exclude or replace other forms of cooperation between the Parties on other issues of common interest. - 3.
-Specific activities may be identified and will be carried out on the basis of separate legal instruments established between the PERSGA and UNEP/MAP. - 4.
-The PERSGA and UNEP/MAP shall work together, to the extent possible, within the remit of their respective mandates, for the implementation of the activities undertaken pursuant to this MoU. - 5.
-This MoU seeks to consolidate and intensify cooperation between the Parties and to strengthen regional synergy.
-In this context, PERSGA and UNEP/MAP will inform each other of their respective capacity development and capacity development related initiatives so as to strengthen cooperation through a permanent platform, such as websites of the Parties.
+Specific activities may be identified and will be carried out on the basis of separate legal instruments established between the PERSGA Secretariat and UNEP/MAP-Barcelona Convention, as well as between the PERSGA Secretariat and one or more components of the UNEP/MAP-Barcelona Convention, including the Regional Activity Centers. - 4.
+The PERSGA Secretariat and UNEP/MAP-Barcelona Convention shall work together, to the extent possible, within the remit of their respective mandates, for the implementation of the activities undertaken pursuant to this MoU.

+5. This MoU seeks to consolidate and intensify cooperation between the Parties and to strengthen regional synergy.
+In this context, PERSGA and UNEP/MAP-Barcelona Convention-Barcelona Convention will inform each other of their respective capacity development and capacity development related initiatives so as to strengthen cooperation through a permanent platform, such as websites of the Parties.

-Article 5 Organization of the Cooperation
+Organization of the Cooperation